vinay1359/Spotipy-MCP-with-dual-mode/readme.md

 ## License

 This project is licensed under the **MIT License**.
-See full text at [opensource.org](https://opensource.org/license/mit/)
+See full text at [MIT license](https://opensource.org/license/mit/)

-This project is licensed under the Apache 2.0 License, offering broad permissions with clear conditions.
-Read more at (https://apache.org/licenses/LICENSE-2.0)
+This project is licensed under the Apache 2.0 License, offering broad permissions with clear conditions.Read more at [Apache 2.0 License](https://apache.org/licenses/LICENSE-2.0)

----

-## Author
-Built for control freaks, CLI nerds, and AI automation lovers.

----

 <div align="center">
   <strong>Star this repo if Spotipy made your music smarter.</strong>